Top Acronyms in Data Analytics

 4. Python (Programming Language)

-Python is a high-level programming language known for its simplicity and readability.
-It’s commonly used in data analytics for data manipulation, analysis, and visualization.
+Python is a versatile, high-level programming language extensively employed in data analytics for data manipulation, visualization, and machine learning applications.

 Advanced Data Analytics Concepts